 The Blaine High School Robotics team was founded in 2007.
 When the team registered, we were assigned the team number 2181 by FRC, which is the number we compete under to this day.
 Since then, Team 2181 has been recognized in FRC for various accomplishments such as the Imagery Award, Industrial Design Award, and Quality Award.

-September, October - The team meets to compete in an offseason event to ramp up for the new school year.
-We train and onboard new members.
+September, October - The team meets to recruit/onboard new members.
+We also compete in offseason events to ramp up for the new school year.
 We typically meet twice a week.

-October, November, December - Our team competes in something called MinneTrials.
-This is more laidback version of the main build season.
+October, November, December - Our team creates robots to compete in an event called MinneTrials.
+This is a more laidback version of the main season in January.
 We split up into small subteams and build scaled down robots to learn the design, build, electrical, and programming process.
 We compete in early December.

 First Saturday in January - KICKOFF!
 We learn the Offical FIRST Robotics game and rules for the season.

-January, February, March - Build Season - We prototype, design, and build our robot for the season.
+January, February, March - Main Build Season - We prototype, design, build, wire, and program our robot for the season.
 We meet 3+ times a week, this is the most important time of our year.

 End of February - We compete in one "Week Zero" scrimmage.